-We've spoken at length before about how there are no 2020 presidential candidates who support sex workers, but here's a new spin: there are now candidates who are not satisfied with simply making the sex industry illegal--they are punching service providers in the pocketbook.
+We've spoken at length before about how there are no 2020 presidential candidates who support sex workers and escorts, but here's a new spin: there are now candidates who are not satisfied with simply making the prostitution illegal--they are punching service providers in the pocketbook.

 The kicker for a gray area industry is that it still relies on the mainstays of an economic system; in order to provide for oneself, have insurance, buy a house or car, etc, one must be able to participate in banking, hold accounts, and build credit.
 Many retirement funds, IRAs, and investing portfolios rely on having access to a bank account from which you can transfer money, and into which you can deposit money.

-As such, navigating the systemic world of institutions for an industry that is both constantly under attack and also without financial consistency (staples such as direct deposit, paychecks, etc) is tricky, to say the least.
-In a BTRtoday article, Taia Handlin tackles some of the intricacies of banking as a sex worker:
+As such, navigating the systemic world of institutions for an industry like being an escort in Miami, that is both constantly under attack and also without financial consistency (staples such as direct deposit, paychecks, etc) is tricky, to say the least.
+In a BTRtoday article, Taia Handlin tackles some of the intricacies of banking as a female escort:

-That sex workers have been excluded from online payment platforms for years now is not exactly new, however there is a bill being proposed at present, and backed by Elizabeth Warren, that would take those freeze-outs to a whole new level.
+That sex workers such as escorts in New York have been excluded from online payment platforms for years now is not exactly new, however there is a bill which passed the House in April of 2018, and which was backed by Elizabeth Warren, that would take those freeze-outs to a whole new level.
 According to the brief, "The legislation would

 - Require the State Department’s annual Trafficking in Persons (TIP) reports to include a nation-by-nation analysis of whether each foreign country has a mechanism to prevent financial transactions from people accused or suspected of human trafficking.